rhwood/rhwood.github.io/_posts/2008-06-07-macports-search.md

 redirect_from:
   - /post/171927861665/macports-search
 ---
-Last month, I created a [Google Custom Search](https://www.google.com/coop/cse?cx=011837386708472035020:5lqtx6zp3qw) of the [MacPorts](https://www.macports.org/) websites: the project home, the  guide, the wiki, the tickets database, and the source code browser.
+Last month, I created a Google Custom Search of the [MacPorts](https://www.macports.org/) websites: the project home, the  guide, the wiki, the tickets database, and the source code browser.

 I had suggested using it within the MacPorts sites to the project managers, but have not heard any response one way or other, so here it is.

+Update 2025-11-01: At some point this year, Google broke the search link, and after 17 years of inattention (and MacPorts making their own search tools), I'm not going to try to fix it.